Pembrokeshire

 • Llwyngwair Arms East Street Newport SA42 0SY Telephone(01239) 820557

 A centrally situated stone traditional pub with good beers and atmosphere within easy reach of the coastal path.
 It is a grade ll listed built around the early to mid 19C coaching inn with stabling opposite.
 The Court Leet, an ancient institution meets here and the Lady Marcher attends most of its meetings.
 The annual mayoral ceremony is also held here each November.
+Please note that no food is served.

 • Royal Oak West Street Newport SA42 0TA Telephone(01239) 820632